wighawag/tutorial-hardhat-deploy/README.md

 # 5. Testing contracts

 Writing automated tests when building smart contracts is of crucial importance, as your user's money is what's at stake.
-For this we're going to use **Hardhat Network**, a local Ethereum network designed for development that is built-in and the default network in **Hardhat**.
-You don't need to setup anything to use it.
-In our tests we're going to use ethers.js to interact with the Ethereum contract we built in the previous section, and [Mocha](https://mochajs.org/) as our test runner.
+For this we're going to use **Hardhat Network**, a local Ethereum network designed for development that is built-in and acts as the default network in **Hardhat**.
+You don't need to set anything up to use it.
+In our tests we're going to use ethers.js to interact with the Ethereum contract we built in the previous section, and [Mocha](https://mochajs.org/) will be our test runner.

 ## Writing tests
-Create a new directory called `test` inside our project root directory and create a new file called `Token.test.ts`.
+Create a new directory called `test` in the project root directory and in that `test` directory, create a new file called `Token.test.ts`.

 Let's start with the code below.
-We'll explain it next, but for now paste this into `Token.test.ts`:
+We'll explain it shortly, but for now just paste the following code into `Token.test.ts`:

 ```typescript
 import {expect} from "./chai-setup";